Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Strategy and outline

-\item Show that $T$ is an isomorphism from $L^{2}$ to $L^{2}$ and in fact an isomorphism from $H^{r}$ to itself for any $r\in (-1, 1)$. \end{enumerate} Let us briefly discuss step 6 to 8 as, at first sight, it seems odd to prove the invertibility in $H^{-3/4}$ and not in the classical $L^2$ space for instance.
-The main motivation is to avoid working in the space $D(A+BK):=\{f\in L^2 \, : \, (A+BK)f \in L^2\}$ before proving the invertibility of $T$.
-Indeed, in the preesent setting, the space $D(A+BK)$ does not have nice properties shared by the Sobolev spaces such as the density of $C^\infty$ functions.
+see for instance \eqref{high-reg-domains}.
 This comes from the fact that $B$ is not regular enough, and therefore one is not able to conclude that $\varphi_n \in D(A+BK)$ for any $n\in \N^*$.
-Hence, it is easier to first prove the invertibility in weaker but classical Sobolev spaces (step 6 and 7) before deducing the invertibility in the required spaces (step 8).
-In turn, the invertibility of $T$ in $H^r$ allows to construct an equivalent norm to $H^r$, which allows to prove that $D(A+BK)$ is an Hilbert space, a non-trivial task to prove without the invertibility of $T$.
+Hence, it is easier to first prove the invertibility in weaker but classical $\Hdiv^{s}$ space (step 6 and 7) before deducing the invertibility in the required spaces (step 8).
+In turn, the invertibility of $T$ in $\Hdiv^r$ allows us to construct an equivalent norm on $\Hdiv^r$, which allows us to prove that $D(A+BK)$ is an Hilbert space, a non-trivial task without the invertibility of $T$.
 We underline that if our setting is close to the linearized bilinear Schr\"odinger equation, the fact that the control is real-valued in \cite{CGM} allows to decouple the real and imaginary part of the solution to deal directly with the space $D(A+BK)$, which is not the case here.

-We start by introducing some technical Lemmas in Subsection \ref{sec:techlem}.
+We start by introducing some technical lemmas in Subsection \ref{sec:techlem}.
 Then we prove Proposition \ref{prop:th}, following the outline above : we prove steps (1)-(3) in Section \ref{sec:proof} and steps (4)-(8) in Section \ref{sec:proof2}.
 Finally, we prove the well-posedness of the closed-loop system obtained and Corollary \ref{coro:expostab} in Section \ref{sec-wellposed}.